-This adventure originally appeared in response to an informal adventure contest on the Journal of the Travellers' Aid Society (JTAS) at SJGames, http://jtas.sjgames.com, and is available at Freelance Traveller with the permission of SJGames and the author.
+This adventure originally appeared in response to an informal adventure contest on the (now defunct) Journal of the Travellers' Aid Society (JTAS) at SJGames, http://jtas.sjgames.com, and was posted to Freelance Traveller in June 2002 with the permission of SJGames and the author, and reprinted in the November/December 2019 issue.
 It may not be distributed elsewhere without the express permission of SJGames and the author.

 Criteria: The adventure should feature gift-giving and a frozen landscape.